 Other recipes you might enjoy:

 I am a tiramisu fan, in case you hadn't already gathered from this recipe.
 This Banana Tiramisu is so good, but as is this Dark Chocolate and Malt Tiramisu and my famous Pistachio Tiramisu.
 The colour of the pistachio tiramisu is just so beautiful and it's a perfect twist on the classic.
 If you love Biscoff flavours, try my mini Biscoff cheesecakes or just this Creme Brulee Cheesecake with caramelised sugar.
-You could use lotus biscuits for the biscuit base of that one!
+Or for a mix of chocolate and coffee, try my Tiramisu Cake, made with Panettone.

 Made this recipe and loved it?